 - Talk with a trained professional, keep a diary of every contact with the individual, file incident reports with the police so you can show a pattern of activity, vary your routine and route, consider letting your employer know so that security measures can be taken.
 Also, let your childcare provider know.

 - Talk with trained advocate who can develop a safety plan with you that are particular to your circumstances.
-See ‘Where to Go for Help’
+(See helpline links below.)

 - These are general tips.
 A trained advocate can help you develop a safety plan related to your circumstances.